tabreturn/tutorial-212-arcade/notes/lesson_01/notes.md

 </html>
 ```

-Download the lesson files (*289.212.07.files.zip*) from Stream.
-Within this archive you'll find the "static" contents for your project; move this into your working project directory:
+Download the [assets](../../assets).
+Move those files into your working project directory:

 ```
 212-arcade